Hive Documentation

 | Specs | Specification management |

-| Agents | Multi-agent swarm orchestration |
+| Agents | Multi-agent swarm orchestration with task tree drill-down |

 | Workflows | Visual workflow builder (drag-and-drop nodes) |